Update: Doctor who provided ketamine to Matthew Perry agrees to plead guilty

 Key Takeaways

-Following Matthew Perry’s death in October 2023, an autopsy report revealed the acute effects of ketamine as the primary cause of death of the “Friends” star.
-Drowning and other medical issues were listed as contributing factors.
-Although Perry had been receiving ketamine treatments for depression and anxiety, the amount he had taken was “in amounts not nearly enough to account for his death.”[]
+Following Matthew Perry’s death in October 2023, an autopsy report revealed the acute effects of ketamine as the primary cause of death of the “Friends” star, with contributing factors including drowning and coronary artery disease.

-With the appearance of ketamine in Perry’s system, a criminal investigation was launched which led to five people being charged in connection with Perry’s death, in August 2024.[][][]
+A criminal investigation was launched given the appearance of ketamine in his system, which led to five people—including two doctors—being charged in connection with Perry’s death, in August 2024.[][][]

 Five arrests